We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

-The rPPP Precinct development and planning offers grants up to $5 million to develop a precinct idea through to investment-ready stage in partnership with local stakeholders to benefit regional communities.
+The rPPP Precinct development and planning offers funding of up to $5 million to develop a precinct idea through to investment-ready stage in partnership with local stakeholders to benefit regional communities.

 What do you get?